U.S. Route 380: History

 When US 380 was commissioned in 1931, it took over the entire former route of U.S. Route 566, an original 1926 route.
 The entire route of US 566 was within the state of New Mexico, from an intersection with (modern day New Mexico State Road 48) and (modern-day US 70) east of Ruidoso to US 85 (originally planned as US 466) in Socorro, New Mexico.
 US 566 never intersected with its nominal parent, U.S. Route 66 although it temporarily connected to that parent indirectly via U.S. Route 366.

-The section of highway from the New Mexico border to Jayton was previously SH 84.
+The section of highway from the New Mexico state line to Jayton was previously SH 84.
 A spur route, SH 84A, went from Jayton to Aspermont, being changed to Texas State Highway 161 in 1930.

 US 380 east of Denton, and west of McKinney, has had numerous fatal vehicle accidents, per public statements by law enforcement and fire department officials.
 This is believed to be attributed by the lack of a center median, high traffic volume, and excessive speeds.